pkeffect/llama-swap_ui/README.md

 - `POST /v1/chat/completions` - Chat with models
 - Health check and status endpoints

+## 🔧 Open WebUI Integration

+- Go to edit conneciton in admin settings
+- Click on Add COnnection icon under OpenAI API
+- Add your url:port
+- API Key can be whatever
+- Suggest using tags or prefix id as well

 ## ⚠️ Known Limitations

 - **Browser Security**: Direct file downloads limited by browser permissions